anu-bdsi/workshop-intro-to-linux-aug-2023/03_variant_calling.md

 ### 1.2.
 Decoding the other FastQC outputs

 We have now looked at a few "Per base sequence quality" FastQC graphs, but there are nine other graphs in the result html file that we have not talked about.

-????????????????????????????
+Below we have provided a brief overview of interpretations for each of these plots.
+For more information, please see the FastQC documentation [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

+* __[Per tile sequence quality](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/12%20Per%20Tile%20Sequence%20Quality.html):__ the machines that perform sequencing are divided into tiles.
+This plot displays patterns in base quality along these tiles.
+Consistently low scores are often found around the edges, but hot spots can also occur in the middle if an air bubble was introduced at some point during the run.
+* __[Per sequence quality scores](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/3%20Per%20Sequence%20Quality%20Scores.html):__ a density plot of quality for all reads at all positions.
+This plot shows what quality scores are most common.
+* __[Per base sequence content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/4%20Per%20Base%20Sequence%20Content.html):__ plots the proportion of each base position over all of the reads.
+Typically, we expect to see each base roughly 25% of the time at each position, but this often fails at the beginning or end of the read due to quality or adapter content.
+* __[Per sequence GC content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html):__ a density plot of average GC content in each of the reads.
+* __[Per base N content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/6%20Per%20Base%20N%20Content.html):__ the percent of times that ‘N’ occurs at a position in all reads.
+If there is an increase at a particular position, this might indicate that something went wrong during sequencing.
+* __[Sequence Length Distribution](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/7%20Sequence%20Length%20Distribution.html):__ the distribution of sequence lengths of all reads in the file.
+If the data is raw, there is often on sharp peak, however if the reads have been trimmed, there may be a distribution of shorter lengths.
+* __[Sequence Duplication Levels](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html):__ A distribution of duplicated sequences.
+In sequencing, we expect most reads to only occur once.
+If some sequences are occurring more than once, it might indicate enrichment bias (e.g. from PCR).
+If the samples are high coverage (or RNA-seq or amplicon), this might not be true.
+* __[Overrepresented sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html):__ A list of sequences that occur more frequently than would be expected by chance.
+* __[Adapter Content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/10%20Adapter%20Content.html):__ a graph indicating where adapater sequences occur in the reads.

 Now we have finished interpreting the html file, we can take a look at the zip files.